Mind, Brain, and Behavior

 The Mind, Brain, and Behavior (MBB) concentration seeks to understand how humans, animals, and robots are able to acquire, represent, and use knowledge.
 The discipline combines the insights from several other fields, including computer science, psychology, linguistics, animal behavior, genetics, neuroscience, and philosophy, to work toward an understanding of the brain, mind, and conscious experience.
 The MBB concentration is a secondary field of study that requires a student to complete a major in a primary discipline.

 If possible, Moderation into Mind, Brain, and Behavior should take place simultaneously with Moderation into the primary program.
-To moderate, students must complete Introduction to Cognitive Science
+To moderate, students must complete Foundations of Mind, Brain, and Behavior

 ; Biology 150, Evolution of Model Organisms

 ; in the area of computation, Computer Science 143, Object-Oriented Programming with Robots

 ; in the area of linguistics, Literature 201, Survey of Linguistics

 ; in philosophy, Philosophy 147, Introduction to Philosophy of the Mind

 ; and in psychology, Psychology 141, Introduction to Psychological Science